pennydream/GarrettLib/README.md

     pip install pandas
     pip install pytest
     pip install jupyter
+    pip install matplotlib
+    pip install scikit-learn

 Numpy and pandas are useful for linear algebra computations as well as data frame storage and manipulation.
-PyTest is used for testing and Jupyter is used to display tutorials and examples.
+PyTest is used for testing, Jupyter is used to display tutorials and examples, Scikit-Learn is used to download datasets for examples, and Matplotlib is used for graphs.
+PyTest, Jupyter, Scikit-Learn, and Matplotlib are not used in the actual library, only in tutorials and testing.